NOAA-EPIC/anemoi-pipeline/README.md

 ## Quick Start:

 __1) Clone main branch of this repo to local.
-ERA5 branch and Replay branch are leveraging off of the current main branch at this moment__
+The _era5_ branch and _ufs-replay_ branch are leveraging off of the current main branch at this moment.__

 <br />